aetperf/aetperf.github.io/_posts/2023-09-15-Calculating-daily-mean-temperatures-with-scikit-learn.md

 ## HistGradientBoostingRegressor

-Next we use the HistGradientBoostingRegressor, a gradient boosting algorithm that's known for its efficiency and performance:
+Next we use the *HistGradientBoostingRegressor*, a gradient boosting algorithm that's known for its efficiency and performance:

 ```python